h3nnn4n/smart-snako/README.md

   exacly one cell left out.
 If the cherry spawns in this cell, an alternative cycle is used.

+- `dfs`: When a new cherry spawns, runs a depth first search to find a path to the next cherry.
+If a path isn't found, the agent picks a random direction.

 # References

 So cool references to look into: